Sour Crop in Chickens: Cause, Treatment and Prevention

 how to treat sour crop

-In a nutshell, an overgrowth of the bacteria leads to sour crop.
+In a nutshell, an overgrowth of the bacteria leads to sour crops.
 Many factors and triggers lead to this abundance of yeast.

-By knowing what these are, you can address the problem immediately and prevent it from happening again.
+Knowing these lets you address the problem immediately and prevent it from happening again.

 Not all chickens are the same – some digest slower than others.
-There are chickens who have a slower pace when it comes to emptying their crop during digestion.
+Some chickens have a slower pace when emptying their crop during digestion.

-When the crop is not emptied completely frequently due to slow digestion, the remaining food inside the crop gets fermented which leads to this abundance of yeast, thus, sour crop.
+When the crop is not emptied frequently due to slow digestion, the remaining food inside the crop gets fermented, which leads to this abundance of yeast, thus, a sour crop.

 Similarly, other household items can also cause this problem.
-Small items such as plastic and rubber that chickens swallow by accident are difficult to digest and might also get stock in the crop.
+Small items such as plastic and rubber that chickens swallow by accident are difficult to digest and might also get stuck in the crop.

 Chickens sometimes fail to recognize household items and ingest them.
-In mild cases, the problem would only be how slow their bodies would be able to digest these items.
+In mild cases, the problem would only be how slow their bodies could digest these items.

 However, there are cases wherein items that are not supposed to be eaten, such as nails, rubber, and sharp pieces, injure your chicken’s body internally.

-This internal injury will disrupt the body processes of your chicken including its digestion which may result in sour crop, among other problems.
+This internal injury will disrupt the body processes of your chicken, including its digestion which may result in a case of the sour crop, among other problems.

 chicken sour crop

 A good and balanced diet keeps health problems away.
-On the other hand, moldy and rotten food will bring in a whole host of problems including sour crop.
+On the other hand, moldy and rotten food will bring in many problems, including sour crops.

 The molds in rotten food can affect the pH balance in your chicken’s crop.
-This change in pH balance can cause yeast to grow and lead to sour crop.
+This change in pH balance can cause yeast to grow and lead to sour crops.

 Antibiotics